 For the best view in Portsmouth, head for the Emirates Spinnaker Tower on the waterfront at Gunwharf Quays.

-At 170 feet high, this iconic observation tower will give you impressive views across Portsmouth Harbour and the Solent.
+At 170 metres tall, this iconic observation tower will give you impressive views across Portsmouth Harbour and the Solent.
 If your kids are feeling brave, they can venture across the Sky Walk.
 This glass platform is in the middle of the viewing area and gives a direct view down to the harbour, 1,100 metres below!

 More adventurous kids can also try the virtual reality “Altitude” experience or even have a go at abseiling down the side.